Nepal's "magic" surgeon brings light back to poor

 The patient is then moved away swiftly, without any stitches, and Ruit repeats the process to remove cataracts - a leading cause of blindness in Nepal - from the eyes of another person.

-"We are trying to set up a model of how you can conduct a very high quality prevention of blindness program at low cost and make it sustainable," said Ruit, the center's founder and medical director.
+"We are trying to set up a model of how you can conduct a very high quality prevention of blindness programme at low cost and make it sustainable," said Ruit, the centre's founder and medical director.
 "If you can do it in Nepal it can be done anywhere in the world."

 Ruit said an estimated 20 million people were blind from cataracts globally.
 Another 60 million are at various stages of blindness, many of them in developing countries and unable to afford expensive surgery to restore their sight.

-The center produces about 350,000 lenses annually, selling them in other nations, with the income helping pay its costs.
+The centre produces about 350,000 lenses annually, selling them in other nations, with the income helping pay its costs.

 WITHIN REACH OF ALL